(FTC Disclosure: If you make a purchase via a link on this page, I may receive a small commission, at no added cost to you.)

 If you notice the following symptoms in your dog, seek immediate medical treatment:

-The exact cause is unknown, but veterinarians have established links between bloat in dogs with certain contributing factors:
+A dog develops bloat due usually to a combination of reasons, some of which are medically unknown, but veterinarians have established links between dog bloat with certain contributing factors:

 Researchers have also found that pure-bred dogs are 2.5 times more likely to develop dog bloat than mixed breed dogs.

 Bloat occurs most commonly in dogs between 2 to 10 years old.
-Male dogs are twice as likely to develop gastric dilatation as females.
+Male dogs are twice as likely to develop bloating as females.

 Dogs that are fed once a day are found to be twice as likely to develop bloat as those fed twice a day.
 If a dog is fed once a day, he is likely to be more hungry at mealtime and tends to eat rapidly - a likely factor causing bloat in dogs.

 Dogs who tend to have high anxiety, fear, or show aggression easily also tend to develop bloat.

 Dry food or concentrated foods that absorb water after being eaten and expand in the dog's stomach can also cause bloat.